Patterson-Sullivan theory for Anosov subgroups: Dimension of a -conformal density

-We claim that that the sequence $(x_n)$ is uniformly close to $\alpha$.
+We claim that the sequence $(x_n)$ is uniformly close to $\alpha$.
 Otherwise, after extraction, $(x_n)$ would diverge away from $\alpha$.
 Since $\alpha$ is a Morse quasiray, $\alpha$ eventually enters each cone $V(x_n,\st(\t))$, but further and further away from the tip $x_n$ as $n$ grows.
 Since the separation between two successive points on $\alpha$ (being a quasigeodesic) is uniformly bounded, we could find arbitrarily large $m$'s such that $\alpha(m)$ is uniformly close to the boundary of a cone $V(x_n,\st(\t))$ and is arbitrarily far away from its tip $x_n$.
-But this would contradict the $\tmod$-regularity of the group $\G$. \end{proof}
+But this would contradict the uniform $\tmod$-regularity of the group $\G$. \end{proof}

 We continue with the notations from the proof of the lemma.
-Since any $\tmod$-Anosov subgroup $\G< G$ is uniformly $\tmod$-regular (cf. Theorem \ref{thm:equiv}), we may work with the Riemannian metric in place of the Finsler metric.
+Since any $\tmod$-Anosov subgroup $\G< G$ is uniformly $\tmod$-regular (cf. Theorem \ref{thm:equiv}), we may work with the Riemannian metric $\dr$ in place of the $\df$.
 Moreover, we may assume that the sequence $(x_n)$ is sufficiently spaced.
 Let $\bar x_n$ denote the nearest-point projection of $x_n$ to the image of $\alpha$.
 The above lemma implies that $d(x_n,\bar x_n)$ is uniformly bounded.
 Since $x_n$'s are sufficiently spaced, $\bar x_n$'s are also sufficiently spaced which guarantees that $\dr(\bar x_n, x_0) \ge \mathrm{const}\cdot n$, for all large $n$, which in turn implies that $\dr(x_n, x_0) \ge \const \cdot n$.
 The proposition follows from this. \end{proof}

-As a corollary of the above results, we obtain that any $\G$-invariant conformal density must have dimension $\dF$ when $\G$ is $\tmod$-Anosov.
-The Patterson-Sullivan densities constructed in Section \ref{sec:CD} also had this dimension.
+As a corollary of the above results, we obtain that any $\G$-invariant $\tb$-conformal density must have dimension $\dF$ when $\G$ is $\tmod$-Anosov.
+The Patterson--Sullivan densities constructed in Section \ref{sec:CD} also had this dimension.